Herpes simplex virus: Replication

-Latent Infection
+Latent infection

 HSVs may persist in a quiescent but persistent form known as latent infection, notably in neural ganglia.
+The HSV genome circular DNA resides in the cell nucleus as an episome.
 HSV-1 tends to reside in the trigeminal ganglia, while HSV-2 tends to reside in the sacral ganglia, but these are historical tendencies only.
 During latent infection of a cell, HSVs express latency-associated transcript (LAT) RNA.
 LAT regulates the host cell genome and interferes with natural cell death mechanisms.
-By maintaining the host cells, LAT expression preserves a reservoir of the virus, which allows subsequent, usually symptomatic, periodic recurrences or "outbreaks" characteristic of nonlatency.
+By maintaining the host cells, LAT expression preserves a reservoir of the virus, which allows subsequent, usually symptomatic, periodic recurrences or "outbreaks" characteristic of non-latency.
 Whether or not recurrences are symptomatic, viral shedding occurs to infect a new host.

 A protein found in neurons may bind to herpes virus DNA and regulate latency.
 Herpes virus DNA contains a gene for a protein called ICP4, which is an important transactivator of genes associated with lytic infection in HSV-1.
 Elements surrounding the gene for ICP4 bind a protein known as the human neuronal protein neuronal restrictive silencing factor (NRSF) or human repressor element silencing transcription factor (REST).
 When bound to the viral DNA elements, histone deacetylation occurs atop the ICP4 gene sequence to prevent initiation of transcription from this gene, thereby preventing transcription of other viral genes involved in the lytic cycle.
 Another HSV protein reverses the inhibition of ICP4 protein synthesis.
 ICP0 dissociates NRSF from the ICP4 gene and thus prevents silencing of the viral DNA.

 Genome

 The HSV genome spans about 150,000 bp and consists of two unique segments, named unique long (UL) and unique short (US), as well as terminal inverted repeats found to the two ends of them named repeat long (RL) and repeat short (RS).
 There are also minor "terminal redundancy" (α) elements found on the further ends of RS.
 The overall arrangement is RL-UL-RL-α-RS-US-RS-α with each pair of repeats inverting each other.
-The whole sequence is then encapsuled in a terminal direct repeat.
+The whole sequence is then encapsulated in a terminal direct repeat.
 The long and short parts each have their own origins of replication, with OriL located between UL28 and UL30 and OriS located in a pair near the RS.
 As the L and S segments can be assembled in any direction, they can be inverted relative to each other freely, forming various linear isomers.